Tayfun Bademsoy

-Tayfun Bademsoy (born 14 October 1958) is a Turkish-German actor who currently has over 250 TV and cinema productions.
+Tayfun Bademsoy (born 14 October 1958) is a Turkish-born German actor who currently has over 250 TV and cinema productions.
 He is known for his appearance in many crime-scene series.
 In his first Hollywood role, he played the role of Atlantic Records founder Ahmet Ertegun in the movie Beyond the Sea.
 Bademsoy is also the voice actor who serves as the character Sayid's German voice in the American TV series Lost.